JohannesFleischer/senior-movie-selector/README.md

 ### Production

-To run the latest official release download the sourcecode first.
+To run the latest official release download the `docker-compose.yml` and create a `films` and a `poster` folder/symlink in the same directory for your media.
 After that you can use the following command to pull and start the containers:

 ```sh
 docker compose up -d